-Name of Scheme Investment Objective Investment Strategy Product Differentiation Number of Folios as on March 31, 2023 AUM as on March 31, 2023 (Rs. in crores) HSBC Arbitrage Fund An open-ended scheme investing in arbitrage opportunities. of the Scheme is to seek to generate reasonable returns by predominantly investing in arbitrage opportunities in the cash and derivatives segments of the equity markets and by The Scheme will denloy "Cash and to generate return by investing in arbitrage opportunities in the cash and derivatives segments of the market as per the investment objective and asset allocation.
-71,949 1,843.22 An open ended equity scheme following a value investment strategy. of the Scheme is to generate The Fund Managers would aim to identify undervalued stocks having the potential to deliver long term superior risk-adjusted returns.
-Undervalued stocks would include stocks which the Fund Managers believe are trading at less than their assessed values. diversified, open- ended, value style bias equity fund that invests largely in undervalued companies across 7,881.26 HSBC Business Cycles Fund An open ended equity scheme following business cycles based investing theme Scheme is to seek to generate long- term capital appreciation from a portfolio of predominantly equity and equity related securities, including equity derivatives, in the · ended equity scheme following business cycles based investing theme.
-The Scheme Invests predominantly in 541.91 HSBC Small Cap Fund An open ended equity scheme predominantly investing in small cap stocks growth from an actively managed portfolio of equity and equity related securities The Scheme aims to be predominantly invested in small cap equity and equity related securities and may also invest primarily into smallcap Indian equity stocks which makes the Scheme different from other equity Schemes of the Fund.
-The small cap companies will comprise of companies from 251st company onwards in terms of full market capitalization.
-8,715.76
+Name of Scheme Investment Objective Investment Strategy Product Differentiation Number of Folios as on March 31, 2023 AUM as on March 31, 2023 (Rs. in crores) HSBC Arbitrage Fund An open-ended scheme investing in arbitrage opportunities. of the Scheme is to seek to generate reasonable returns by predominantly investing in arbitrage opportunities in the cash and derivatives segments of the equity markets and by The Scheme will deploy "Cash and to generate return by investing in arbitrage opportunities in the cash and derivatives segments of the market as per the investment objective and asset allocation.
+1,843.22 An open ended equity scheme following a value investment strategy. of the Scheme is to generate The Fund Managers would aim to identify undervalued stocks having the potential to deliver long term superior risk-adjusted returns.
+Undervalued stocks would include stocks which the Fund Managers believe are trading at less than their assessed values. diversified, open- ended, value style bias equity fund that invests largely in undervalued companies across 7,881.26 HSBC Business Cycles Fund An open ended equity scheme following business cycles based investing theme Scheme is to seek to generate long-term capital appreciation from a portfolio of predominantly equity and equity related securities, including equity derivatives, in the Indian market with focus on riding business cycles through dynamic allocation between various sectors and stocks at different stages of business cycles in the economy.
+The Scheme could also additionally invest in Foreign Securities.
+There is no assurance that the objective of the Scheme will be realised and the Scheme does not assure or guarantee any returns. ended equity scheme following business cycles based investing theme.
+The Scheme Invests predominantly in equity and equity-related securities, including equity derivatives in Indian markets with focus on riding business cycles through dynamic allocation between various sectors and stocks at different stages of business cycles in the economy.
+541.91 HSBC Equity Savings Fund An open ended scheme investing in equity, arbitrage and debt Scheme is to generate regular income by predominantly investing in arbitrage opportunities in the cash and derivatives segments of the equity markets and debt and money market instruments and to generate long-term capital appreciation through unhedged The fund manager will decide asset allocation between equity and debt depending on prevailing market and economic conditions.
+Among the metrics considered for deciding the debt-equity mix at any point of time will be the interest rate cycle, equity valuations (P/E, P/BV, Dividend Yield, Earnings yield, market cap to GDP ratio etc), medium to long term outlook of the asset class, etc. to invest in a mix of arbitrage opportunities in cash and derivative markets, debt and corporate bonds, along with un- hedged equity exposure.
+The Scheme aims to generate long 138.17